xue2sheng/SuperSimpleStocks/README.md

 * Avoid complex *OOP* in favor of simple schemas.

-  Instead of dealing with **virtual tables of pointers* and associated hierarchy utilities, a humble 'if' might do the trick for *Common vs Preferred xtocks* selections on **Dividend Yield**.
+  Instead of dealing with **virtual tables of pointers** and associated hierarchy utilities, a humble 'if' might do the trick for *Common vs Preferred xtocks* selections on **Dividend Yield**.

   So we trade memory in order to spare costly indirection through pointers.
-Of course, without a serious measurement on the real app we don't know if that extra bloat code can provoke cache misses and worse the scenario.
+Of course, without a serious measurement on the real app we don't know if that extra bloat code can provoke cache misses and worsen the scenario.

 * Use (and abuse) of *inlining* code.